What We Do

 This project began when Megan Tannenbaum found out that most teachers, families, and organizations simply throw broken crayons away.
 She knew these crayons could be put to good use and The Great Crayon Project was born.

-In just the first three months, The Great Crayon Project has donated over 2,050 crayons and exchanged over 750 crayons!
+Since March 2018, The Great Crayon Project has donated over 3,402 crayons and exchanged over 1,525 crayons!

 It all starts with a bag of broken crayons